chhuang-one/sqxclib/doc/schema-builder-static.md

 This document introduce how to use C99 designated initializer (or C++ aggregate initialization) to define table.
 * This can reduce running time when making schema.
+* Schema can handle both dynamic and static column/table definitions.
+* If user modify static defined column/table, program will copy column/table before modifying it.
+* Program will not free static defined columns/tables from memory.
+It just doesn't use them.
 * If your SQL table is fixed and not changed in future, you can reduce more running time by using constant SqType to define table. see [SqColumn.md](SqColumn.md)

 Define a C structured data type to map database table "users".